andreipope/codestart/docs/python/simple-games/number-guessing/variables/generate-random-number.md

 ## Hands-On Coding

 1. Remove the `pass` statement from the `guess_number` function.
 It was a temporary placeholder that you'll now replace with actual code.
-2. Inside the `guess_number` function, creates a variable called `number_to_guess` and assign it a random integer between 1 and 100, inclusive by writint the following line of code:
+2. Inside the `guess_number` function, create a variable called `number_to_guess` and assign it a random integer between 1 and 100, inclusive by writint the following line of code:
    ```python
    number_to_guess = random.randint(1, 100)
    ```